benitophang/CE4010_Applied_Crypto/README.md

 #### Use of code

 Wiener's attack can be used if we know that d < 1/3* N^1/4.
 Else, if e is unusually large, we can also try wiener's attack on the suspicion that d will be short due to large e.
 Main drawback of Wiener's attack is that Wiener's condition can't be checked, hence we could run the attack and get no results in return(set to return 0), most likely due to failure to meet Wiener's condition.
-Blanket running wiener's attack could still be useful due to its ease of use.
+Blanket running wiener's attack could still be useful in certain cases due to its ease of use and fast computation time.

 Coppersmith's attack can be used as long as we know the last n/4 bits of key d.
 Time complexity is O(en^a) for some value of a where n refers to number of bits hence, e is required to be small as it is linear in e.
 This linearity can be explained as the first part of the algorithm loops through all values of e while the factoring steps at the end takes n^a for some value of a.
+With a large e such as 2^1024, time taken for computation might take too long and even lose out to brute-force prime division.

 An example use case of coppersmith's attack would be to employ side channel attacks along with coppersmith attack.
 Side channel attacks such as power tracing or timing attacks can allow us to find info about the private key.
 We would then target the LSB and once we obtain n/4 LSB, we can use the coppersmith attack implementation to find out the rest of the key.